-Amanda Mays Bledsoe is in her second term as city councilmember for the Lexington-Fayette Urban County Government in the 10th district.
+Amanda Mays Bledsoe is in her third term as the city councilmember representing Lexington's 10th district.

-Amanda serves on a variety of additional boards including the Salvation Army of the Bluegrass and Her Knight Dance.
+Amanda serves on a variety of additional boards including the Salvation Army of the Bluegrass, Natalie's Sisters, Her Knight Dance, and the Kentucky Blood Center.
 She and her husband, Todd, are raising two children, Mays and Annabeth.

 The 10th district has six public parks: Dogwood Trace Park, Harrods Hill Park, Cardinal Run North Park, Hill N Dale Park, Beaumont Park, and Southland Park.
 Schools in the district include Dunbar High School, Beaumont Middle School, Rosa Parks Elementary School, and Clays Mill Elementary School.

-Councilmember Bledsoe enjoys speaking to neighborhoods, schools and community organization.
-If you would like to schedule a meeting or speaking engagement with Councilmember Bledsoe email email@example.com.
+Councilmember Bledsoe enjoys speaking to neighborhoods, schools and community organizations.
+If you would like to schedule a meeting or speaking engagement with Councilmember Bledsoe, please email email@example.com.

 In 2017 Councilmember Bledsoe compiled the most frequent questions her office receives and a list of neighborhood resources in order to make information citizen-centric and user-friendly.